Propose

 Proof in production

-JOIE's electric taxi fleet streams telematics into YAS.
-ARIA has scored more than 10 million kilometres of commercial EV driving — the risk signal behind a Zurich-underwritten motor product in Hong Kong.
+JOIE's electric taxi fleet streams live machine data into YAS.
+YAS has scored more than 17.3 million kilometres of commercial EV driving.
+That score sits behind a Zurich-underwritten motor product in Hong Kong.

 Read the JOIE case study